Mr. Sardonicus: Plot

 Sir Robert agrees to try, but he is unsuccessful.
 Sardonicus demands he try more experimental treatments.
-When Sir Robert refuses, Sardonicus threatens to mutilate Maude's face to match his own.
-Sir Robert sends for a deadly South American plant and uses it to experiment on dogs.
-Sardonicus displays Henryk's open coffin, giving Sir Robert an idea: he will inject Sardonicus with plant extract, then recreate the trauma that caused Sardonicus's condition.
+When Sir Robert refuses on the grounds that they could kill Sardonicus, Sardonicus threatens to mutilate Maude's face to match his own.
+Sir Robert sends for a deadly South American plant and experiments with diluted extracts on dogs, hoping to develop a variant that will relax Sardonicus's facial muscles without fatally relaxing his heart and lung muscles as well.
+When Sir Robert balks at using the first variant to have a surviving test subject, Sardonicus coerces him by locking Maude in a room with Henryk's open coffin.
+This gives Sir Robert an idea: he will inject Sardonicus with plant extract, then recreate the trauma that caused Sardonicus's condition.
 The operation is a success, and Sardonicus's face is restored.
 Sir Robert advises him not to speak until his facial muscles have had time to adjust.
-The baron writes a note to Maude releasing her from their marriage, and another to Sir Robert asking his fee.
+The baron writes a note annulling his marriage to Maude, and another to Sir Robert asking his fee.
 Sir Robert refuses any fee, and Sardonicus lets them go.

 As they prepare to leave by train, Krull arrives, imploring them to return.
 Sardonicus has lost the power of speech again, and he cannot open his jaw or lips.
-Sir Robert tells Krull that the injection was only water, and that the plant extract would have been lethal even in a small dose.
-It was a placebo, and Sardonicus's affliction was only psychosomatic.
+Sir Robert tells Krull that the injection was a placebo, and Sardonicus's affliction was only psychosomatic.
 Once Sardonicus realizes this, he will be completely restored.

-Krull returns to the castle, and upon seeing Sardonicus suffering, puts his hand up to his scarred left eyelid, remembering how Sardonicus had once cruelly plucked that eye out.
-Now rather than relaying Sir Robert's news from the train station, he instead tells the baron that he just missed Sir Robert's train.
+Krull returns to the castle.
+Upon seeing Sardonicus suffering, he puts his hand up to his scarred left eyelid, remembering how Sardonicus plucked that eye out as punishment for disobedience.
+Rather than relaying Sir Robert's news, he instead tells the baron that he missed Sir Robert's train.
 Krull sits down to eat his lavish dinner in front of Baron Sardonicus, who continues to suffer, and is doomed to starve.